 Royal Mail requires all new properties and amended addresses to be approved by the Local Authority before allocating a postcode and adding the addresses to their Postal Address File.
 When your property is on the address database it will appear in the 'find your address' listings online for shopping and applying for services such as gas and electricity.

 Name and number new developments

 Where developments take place which incorporate the building of new access roads, including private streets, the names for these roads must be approved.
 The selection of new street names requires careful consideration to ensure that they are suitable for the area and will not conflict with or duplicate any existing names in the same locality.

 If you are responsible for a new development, property or business unit which needs a new naming and/or numbering scheme, contact us as soon as building work starts to make sure that a suitable address is given before the building is occupied:Notify us of a new development

-If you are creating a single new property which requires an address you need to pay £75 for a new address, using the pay for a new or change of address form.
+If you are creating a single new property which requires a postal address you need to pay £75 for a new address, using the pay for a new or change of address form.

 We send the address information to Royal Mail, emergency services, Land Registry, Ordnance Survey and relevant council services including council tax and elections.

 If your residential or commercial property has a name and not a postal number you will need our approval to make any changes to the name.
 New property names must be different to existing names in the same area.
 There is a charge of £75 to officially rename or add a name/number to a property.Pay for a new or change of address